For business leaders

 Forgetting about internal linking

-If you link to filtered URLs from your main navigation, you're signalling importance.
+If you link to filtered URLs from your main navigation, you're signaling importance.
 Link only to canonical versions of high-value categories.

 Frequently asked questions